afonsoduarte/guardian-challenge/README.md

 This is a simple javascript widget that fetches the 5 latest news stories from UK News, Football and Travel sections.

-Run `npm install && bower update && gulp` to install dependencies and compile css.
+Run `npm install && gulp` to install dependencies and compile css.